MrShieh-X/mschatroom/README.md

 ## Found BUGs
 - (Fixed in alpha-6) Users can add chats without login.
-- When adding a chat, if the current number of chats >= 2, it will replace the last one, but it has been added successfully.
+- (Fixed in beta-1) When adding a chat, if the current number of chats >= 2, it will replace the last one, but it has been added successfully.
 Restart the application to see the newly added chat.
-- The application may crash after modifying the user information for unknown reasons.
+- (Fixed in beta-1) The application may crash after modifying the user information for unknown reasons.
 - (Fixed in alpha-3) After you login, open the settings, the user information (avatar, name and what's up) may not be displayed.
 This problem will be fixed in the future.

 ## Precautions
 - If you want to add a chat, make sure that the target user and you are using the same encryption or decryption algorithm.
+- In order to avoid problems in the program, please do not bypass the Loading interface (LoadingScreen) and directly enter the application by other means.

 ## Text encryption and decryption
 Use the encryption or decryption algorithm of the `src/java/com/mrshiehx/mschatroom/utils/EnDeCryptTextUtils.java` class

 ## Working Principle
 ### Register
-After encrypting the email address, account number and password, use the `insert` command to create new data in the MySQL database.
+After encrypting the email address or account and password, use the `insert` command to create new data in the MySQL database.
 ### Login
-After encrypting the email address or account number and password, use the `select` command to check whether the data exists in the MySQL database.
+After encrypting the email address or account and password, use the `select` command to check whether the data exists in the MySQL database.
 If it exists, store the login data in SharedPreference.
 ### Reset password
 After encrypting the email address and password, check whether the account exists.
 If it exists, use the `update` command to modify the password data.
 ### Login with email address